synopse/mORMot2/ex/techempower-bench/README.md

 ### QUERIES

-**Multiple Database Queries**: A variation of previous Testand also uses the World table.
+**Multiple Database Queries**: A variation of the [previous Test](#db), also using the same World table.
 Multiple rows are fetched to more dramatically punish the database driver and connection pool.
 At the highest queries-per-request tested (20), this test demonstrates all frameworks' convergence toward zero requests-per-second as database activity increases.

 http://localhost:8080/queries?queries=##
 http://localhost:8080/rawqueries?queries=##

 ### CACHED QUERIES

 **Caching**: Exercises the platform or framework's in-memory caching of information sourced from a database.
-For implementation simplicity, the requirements are very similar to the multiple database query test (previous test), but use a separate database table and are fairly generous/forgiving, allowing for each platform or framework's best practices to be applied.
+For implementation simplicity, the requirements are very similar to the [multiple database query test](#queries), but use a separate database table and are fairly generous/forgiving, allowing for each platform or framework's best practices to be applied.

 http://localhost:8080/cached_queries?count=##

 ### UPDATE

-**Database Updates**: A variation of the Multiple Database Queries Test that exercises the ORM's persistence of objects and the database driver's performance at running UPDATE statements or similar.
+**Database Updates**: A variation of the [multiple database query test](#queries) that exercises the ORM's persistence of objects and the database driver's performance at running UPDATE statements or similar.
 The spirit of this test is to exercise a variable number of read-then-write style database operations.

 http://localhost:8080/update?queries=##
 http://localhost:8080/rawupdate?queries=##